rkilburn/RK8s/guides/7-users/README.md

 kubectl get pods -n kube-system
 ```

-This is a better way of giving Cluster Administrators full access to the cluster, since it is much more difficult to cycle the cluster-admin credentials.
+This is a better way of giving Cluster Administrators full access to the cluster, since it is much more difficult to cycle the cluster-admin credentials should you need to remove their access.

 ## Challenge 1
 How would you remove Alices Cluster Administrator permissions?
 Check this has been applied using the following command which should fail: